sand0rka/lab_5/README.md

 Add a function to calculate the country's population density

-Add methods for sorting points by GDP
+Add methods for sorting points by GDP (Gross domestic product)

 Show results on the screen